Review: Freedom Evolves by Daniel Dennet

 Other writings by Dennett are available on the Web: The Bright Stuff and Two Brights Side-by-Side are on The Brights web site.
 Kelby Mason does a good job of boiling down the naturalistic world view in Thoughts as Tools: The Meme in Daniel Dennett's Work.
 Google "naturalistic" or "determinist" plus "Daniel Dennett" for more.
 You may also be interested in the TED Talk: Dangerous Memes.

 *And the Legionnaire's "inevitable" death?
 There was a fourth man involved with his canteen, the only one who ultimately needed to rely on its contents, whose responsibility it was to make sure the canteen was functional, and filled with clean water.
-A fourth man, who might, had he thought about it, suspected that the canteen might have been tampered with.
+A fourth man, who might, had he thought about it, have suspected that the canteen might have been tampered with.
 So while his death in the desert was not his fault—I'm not blaming the victim—it certainly was avoidable.